GarzaLab/garzalab.github.io/proj1.md

 [<- Back](index.md)

 ## Projects

+* Neuromodulation as a therapeutic intervention in substance use disorders: mechanisms and effects.

 * Pathology of the function and structure of frontostriatal, mesolimbic and cerebellar circuits in murine models of substance use.
 Funding PAPIIT DGPA-UNAM 2020.

 * Brain structural and functional connectivity changes related to clinical improvement in patients with cocaine addiction after long-term treatment with TMS. **Pre-registered** in [Clinical Trials ID: NCT02986438](https://clinicaltrials.gov/ct2/show/NCT02986438).